 The Apollo Career Center staff welcomes you to a unique, educational experience!
+Apollo Adult Education programs have long had a far impacting reach on our community and this starts with you.

 We commend you for taking initiative to return to learn new skills and/or upgrade current skills.
-The first step to a brighter tomorrow.
+We hope that what you learn will be used to help you, your family and our community.